 “Hey, Gran.
 How would you like to stay with me for a day or two?”

 She smiled.
 “That sounds lovely.
 As long as it isn’t an inconvenience.”

 I led her into her bedroom, and together we quickly packed an overnight bag.
 I found her meds in the kitchen and shoved them in my purse.
 We could grab anything I forgot at the store in town.
 No way in hell was I leaving her here another day.
-There’d be hell to pay for what I did to that guard – if he really was a guard – but if he was a gang member, which I would bet good money he was, well, I’d just painted a nuclear-sized target on my back.
+There’d be hell to pay for what I did to that guard – if he really was a guard – but if he was a gang member, which I was willing to bet good money he was, I’d just painted a nuclear-sized target on my back.

 Where was Dr. Perez?
 Had she said the wrong thing to the wrong person, and they’d silenced her?
 Or had she been in on it after all, and that phone call asking Jakob to come with me was nothing but a lure?

 “Are you going to tell me why you felt the need to creatively reinforce my door?”
 Gran asked.

 “We think some bad men may be in the building,” I told her.
 No sense in lying.

 “Me and a man named Jakob Larson.
 I’ll introduce you to him in a few minutes.”